 Not only is ginger one of the healthiest spices on the planet, but it also fights inflammation.
 According to numerous studies, ginger, traditionally used to ease stomach pain, blocks several genes and enzymes in the body that promote bloat-causing inflammation.
 This means you can enjoy that second serving of nutrient-dense veggies without worry.
 If you prefer the taste of chai tea, typically made from a blend of cinnamon, cardamom, cloves and ginger, that may also do the trick—but may be less potent.

 This tea is a weight-loss ninja.
 The stem, fruit and root bark of the barberry shrub contains berberine–a powerful, naturally occurring, fat-frying chemical.
-A study conducted by Chinese researchers revealed that berberine can prevent weight gain and the development of insulin resistance in rats consuming a high-fat diet.
+A study conducted by Chinese researchers revealed that taking berberine supplements three times a day over the course of three months can decrease your body mass index (BMI): participants dropped their BMI levels from 31.5 to 27.4.
 Previous studies have also found that consuming the plant can boost energy expenditure and help decrease the number of receptors on the surface of fat cells, making them less apt to absorb incoming sources of flubber.
-For more weight loss foods, check out these 7 Best Foods for Rapid Weight Loss.
+For more weight loss foods, check out these best foods for rapid weight loss.

 This fermented Chinese tea can literally shrink the size of your fat cells!
 To discover the brew’s fat-crusading powers Chinese researchers divided rats into five groups and fed them varying diets over a two month period.
 In addition to a control group, there was a group given a high-fat diet with no tea supplementation and three additional groups that were fed a high-fat diet with varying doses of pu-erh tea extract.
 The researchers found that the tea significantly lowered triglyceride concentrations (potentially dangerous fat found in the blood) and belly fat in the high-fat diet groups.
 Although sipping the tea could have slightly different outcomes in humans, we think these findings are promising enough that it’s still well worth your while to fix yourself a steaming hot cup.